 Family Practice Nursing Education Program

-Shifting from a focus of presenting learners with an abundance of theoretical content, the FPNEP has adopted a conceptual learning approach that organizes knowledge and skills into concepts that are illustrated using real-life patient situations.
+The Family Practice Nursing Education Program (FPNEP) is designed to prepare registered nurses to work in primary health care settings.
+This performance-based certification program supports registered nurses to advance their clinical judgment, critical thinking, and clinical leadership in family practice.
+The program uses a conceptual learning approach that organizes knowledge and skills into concepts that are illustrated using real-life patient situations.
 Learners study a concept, actively apply the concept to a patient scenario, and then learn a new concept.
 Each concept is then integrated with others so, by the end of a program, graduates can apply all concepts to various patient populations in a variety of primary health care settings.
 This is an active, learner-centered approach that fosters critical thinking and a deeper understanding of clinical knowledge by building on previous knowledge.
-In turn, learners are better prepared to meet the dynamic and complex needs of patients in family practice settings
+In turn, learners are better prepared to meet the dynamic and complex needs of patients in family practice settings.

 Requirements for the FPNEP Program